FREQUENTLY ASKED QUESTIONS

 Yes, although we recommend that you encourage your child to attend a full term rather than isolated sessions as all sessions are linked to guarantee the continuity of learning and the development of skills such as problem-solving, teamwork and resilience.

-There are discounts of 10% for an additional sibling.
+There are discounts of 10% for additional siblings.